CRoP: Context-wise Robust Static Human-Sensing Personalization: Experiments

+\emph{ExtraSensory:} ExtraSensory is a human activity recognition dataset collected using the ExtraSensory mobile application.
+A number of features were collected from different cellular devices and smartwatches, though we just used the accelerometer and gyroscope features along with self-reported labels.
+The contexts are decided based on the location of the phone: hand, pocket, and bag.

+\emph{Stress Sensing Dataset:} This dataset measures the physiological impacts of various kinds of Stress.
+The dataset is collected using Empatica E4 Wristband to extract features such as EDA (Electrodermal Activity), a skin temperature sensor ($4$ Hz), etc, contributing to a total of 34 features.
+The data was collected from 30 participants with different demographics, and was labelled `Stressed' or `Calm' based on the stress-inducing or calming tasks.
+For this work, we collaborated with the authors to identify participants wearing wristbands on both hands for personalization.
+Activities were annotated as still or moving based on movement patterns, and these annotations will be shared publicly.
+Contexts are defined by the wristband hand and movement state during data collection.

-\subsection{Pre-Processing of the Datasets:}
+\subsubsection{Pre-Processing of the Datasets}

 We partitioned each dataset into two disjoint sets of users: (1) a generic dataset for training a generic model and (2) a personalized dataset for training a personalized model for each user.
-To demonstrate the context-wise robustness, we further partitioned each user's personalized dataset into different contexts.
+To demonstrate the context-wise robustness, we further partitioned each user's (belonging to the later set) personalized dataset into different contexts (i.e., available $\Ca$ and unseen context $\Cu$).
 Table \ref{tab:my_label} presents the details of this partitioning.
-For PRECEPT-R, we consider data from the pre-treatment phase as the available context, and the treatment phases, where participants undergo clinical interventions, are considered the unavailable context.
+For PRECEPT-R, we consider data from the pre-treatment phase as the available context, and the treatment phases, where participants undergo clinical interventions, are considered the unseen context.
 For the Stress Sensing dataset, the context is determined by two factors: the hand on which the sensor (Empatica E4 wristband \cite{empatica}) was worn during data collection and the movement status of the individual.
 For WIDAR, context is determined by the room and torso orientation during data collection, while for the ExtraSensory dataset, phone's location on the user's body (e.g., hand, pocket, bag) defines the context.
 The term `Scenario' refers to the combination of available $\Ca$ and unseen $\Cu$ contexts as outlined in Table \ref{tab:my_label}.
 All datasets, along with context-wise annotations, will be made public.